Eastcanyonfish/PHNN/README.md

 ## File description

+The folder contains five files with the following contents:

-1.PHNN1.py and PHNN2.py are two files dedicated to model construction, each tailored for specific operating environments.
+- PHNN1.py and PHNN2.py are two files dedicated to model construction, each tailored for specific operating environments.

-2.DataHandler.py contains code for data processing.
+- DataHandler.py contains code for data processing.

-3.evaluation.py includes code utilized for evaluating model performance.
+- evaluation.py includes code utilized for evaluating model performance.

-4.Demo.py showcases how to train the model and utilize the trained model for predictions.
+- Demo.py showcases how to train the model and utilize the trained model for predictions.

-5.The data file contains a sample dataset of Natural Gas prices.
+- The data file contains a sample dataset of Natural Gas prices.

 ## Notes for user
 The experiments in this study were conducted using the Python programming language.
 The computational environment was equipped with an Intel Core i5-10400F processor, 32GB of RAM, and an NVIDIA GeForce GTX 1080 graphics card.
 Additionally, the environment was supplemented with Python 3.8 and TensorFlow 2.10.0, a deep learning framework, to facilitate the development and testing of PHNN models.To ensure consistency and avoid conflicts with other projects, it is recommended to set up a virtual environment.
 This project is developed and tested using the following technologies and tools: